-Pursuant to relevant income tax rules and regulations in the Vietnam, the subsidiary in the Vietnam is required to pay Vietnam enterprise income tax at a rate of 20% (2023: 20%).
+The Corporate Income Tax rate in Vietnam is 20%.
+Pursuant to relevant income tax rules and regulations in the Vietnam, the subsidiary in the Vietnam is enjoying tax incentives of 2 years exemption and next 4 years of 50% reduction.
+Consequently, this subsidiary applicable income tax rate in 2025 is 0% (2024: 0%).

 In accordance with the relevant income tax rules and regulations of the PRC, the Group is liable to withholding tax on dividends distributed from the Group's PRC subsidiaries in respect of their profits generated on or after 1 January 2008.
-As at 31 March 2024, the aggregate amount of the temporary differences relating to the undistributed profits of the Group's PRC subsidiaries amounted to approximately HK\$22,474,000 (2023: HK\$20,701,000).
+As at 31 March 2025, the aggregate amount of the temporary differences relating to the undistributed profits of the Group's PRC subsidiaries amounted to approximately HK\$23,303,000 (2024: HK\$22,474,000).
 No liability has been recognised in respect of these differences because the Group is in a position to control the timing of reversal of the temporary differences and it is probable that such differences will not reverse in the foreseeable future.